max-lobur/fake-terminal-screensaver/README.md

 # fake-terminal-screensaver
-A screensaver (in future) that prints terminal output from prepopulated file
+A screensaver that simulates terminal running job printing the lines from the prepopulated file.